marlonmisra/vehicle-tracking/README.md

 The steps I'll describe are:
 * Exploring different feature engineering techniques, including using a histogram of oriented gradients (HOG), a histogram of color, and reduced flattened version of the original image.
 * Comparing different classifiers, including a Support Vector Machine (SVM), a simple neural net, and a convolutional neural net.
-* Implementing a sliding-window technique where areas of the input image are iteratively searched for the presence of a car car.
+* Implementing a sliding-window technique where areas of the input image are iteratively searched for the presence of a car.
 * Running the pipeline on a video stream and making use of prior frames to reduce false positives.